gfusee/novax-price-getter/README.md

 # Novax xExchange Price Getter Example

-Welcome to a hands-on demonstration of how to interact with contracts using the [Novax library](https://github.com/gfusee/novax).
+Welcome to a hands-on demonstration of how to interact with contracts using the [NovaX library](https://github.com/gfusee/novax).
 This repository not only showcases the potential of Novax but also provides a practical solution to fetch token prices on xExchange.

 ## Key Features